TomSoderling/BLEDemo/README.md

 # BLEDemo
-BLE demo project

-This is the solution shown at the MNEM meetup on 8/17/17
+This BLE demo project is a Xamarin.Forms app illustrating how to connect to and read values from a BLE peripheral device

-It uses the ACR Reactive BluetoothLE Plugin for Xamarin and Windows https://github.com/aritchie/bluetoothle
+It uses the ACR Reactive BluetoothLE Plugin for Xamarin and Windows. https://github.com/aritchie/bluetoothle